Marlins vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Toronto Blue Jays and Miami Marlins will play on Monday at LoanDepot park, at 6:40 PM ET, with Vladimir Guerrero Jr. and Jorge Soler among those expected to step up at the plate.
+The Toronto Blue Jays and George Springer hit the field in the second game of a three-game series against Luis Arraez and the Miami Marlins, on Tuesday at LoanDepot park.

-The Marlins are +140 moneyline underdogs for this matchup with the favored Blue Jays (-165).
-The total for the game is listed at 8 runs.
+The favored Marlins have -115 moneyline odds against the underdog Blue Jays, who are listed at -105.
+The total for the game is set at 8 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.